nwhitehead/pineapple/README.md

 * `make all`
 This sets up virtualenv, installs requirements with pip, and calls pyinstaller to build the application.
 Do `make test` to try it.

-BUG: The PySide installation process sometimes does not do the postinstall, you need to run `venv/bin/python venv/bin/pyside_postinstall.py -install` manually to finish installation.

 ## Linux